 Historical Abstracts with Full Text covers the history of the world (excluding the United States and Canada) from 1450 to the present, including world history, military history, women's history, history of education, and much more.
 This authoritative database provides indexing of historical articles from more than 1,800 journals in over 40 languages back to 1955.
 Contains over 800,000 records and access to the full text of more than 349 journals and more than 120 books.

 JSTOR is our most comprehensive interdisciplinary archive of scholarly journal articles.
-For each journal included in JSTOR, it includes the full-run of the journal, from its beginning up until the most recent 3-5 years.
-Covers a wide variety of subjects such as history, literature, biology, business, and African-American studies.
+It includes the full-run of some 4,000 journals, from the journal's first issue up until the most recent 3-5 years (typically).
+Covers a wide variety of subjects, including the humanities, social sciences, natural sciences and mathematics, as well as extensive area studies collections and applied fields, such as business and criminal justice.

 Sourcery, developed by the University of Connecticut, provides a solution for researchers who cannot visit archival repositories in-person.
 With the Sourcery app installed on a phone or laptop, a researcher seeking a document can type the required document’s location information into the Sourcery application and other researchers in place near those documents can retrieve them.
 The app finds Sourcery-registered researchers currently working in and around the repository where the document sits.
 One of these remote researchers (the “Sourcerer”) claims the job, calls the document from the archives, takes a picture of it from within the Sourcery application, and sends it directly to the Sourcery requesting researcher.
 The requesting researcher pays a fee based on the scope of the request, the number of local Sourcerers available at the time, the urgency, and other variables.